hshsky2000/connect-four-project/README.md

 ### Next steps

- * Add computer player feature
+ * Computer player feature

- * Add more games index and player can choose the game
+ * Add multiple games in first page and user can select what they want to play